Skip to Content

 • Size of flock – ultimately, the size of your flock should determine the size of your coop.
 You can build (or add on to an existing coop) to adequately house your flock.

-Before you set to build a chicken coop from upcycled materials, investigate where you can acquire inexpensive building materials first.
+Before you set to build a chicken house from upcycled materials, investigate where you can acquire inexpensive building materials first.
 For our chicken coop, we made use of at least three of options listed below.

 Where to get Upcycled Building Materials